Cyril-Roques/python-zeroconf/README.rst

 Although I make changes based on my experience with TiVos, I expect that they're generally applicable.
 This version also includes patches found on the now-defunct (?)
-Launchpad repo of pyzeroconf, and elsewhere around the net -- not always well-documented, sorry.
+Launchpad repo of pyzeroconf, and elsewhere around the net -- not always well-documented sorry.

 Compatible with: